Forest & Bird's Tauranga Branch covers the area from Te Puke to Waihi, bordering on the Waikato.

 Facebook: Forest & Bird - Tauranga

-With the 37,000 hectare Kaimai Mamaku forest park as a backdrop, the area also has one of the country’s largest natural harbours.
+With the 37,000 hectare Kaimai Mamaku Conservation Park as a backdrop, the area also has one of the country’s largest natural harbours.
 We submit on proposed development plans which we feel are at risk of permanently changing or harming the natural environment, from Mountains to Sea.

 The committee are always open to meeting members who would like to participate and be part of the group, or even just learn more.
 We need people interested in trapping, baiting, weed pulling, admin and making submissions on national and local issues.